 Survey Design and Sampling

-To determine the number of samples for the targeted Relative ME, ideally the population variance (i.e., variability of the quality factor in the corn exports) for each of the quality factors should be used.
+To determine the number of samples for the targeted Relative ME, ideally the population variance (i.e., the variability of the quality factor in the corn at harvest) for each of the quality factors should be used.
 The more variation among the levels or values of a quality factor, the more samples needed to estimate the true mean with a given confidence limit.
 In addition, the variances of the quality factors typically differ from one another.
 As a result, different sample sizes for each of the quality factors would be needed for the same level of precision.

 Since the population variances for the 17 quality factors evaluated for this year’s corn crop were not known, the variance estimates from the 2015/2016 Harvest Report were used as proxies.
 The variances and ultimately the estimated number of samples needed for the Relative ME of ±10% for 14 quality factors were calculated using the 2015 results of 620 samples.
 Broken corn, foreign material, and heat damage were not examined.
 Stress cracks and stress crack index (SCI), with a Relative ME of 11% and 14%, respectively, were the only quality factors for which the Relative ME exceeded ±10% for the U.S. Aggregate.
 Based on these data, a minimum sample size of 600 would allow the Council to estimate the true averages of the quality characteristics with the desired level of precision for the U.S. Aggregate, with the exception of stress cracks and SCI.
 However, the targeted number of samples became 617, due to the rounding of targeted numbers of samples per ASD, and the criterion of a minimum of two samples per ASD.